haileymgibbs/childcare-desert-analysis/README.md

 **Script:** `deserts_poverty_estimates.Rmd`

 Estimates the share of poverty-eligible children (children under five living in poverty) who live in a child care desert, at national and state level.
-Poverty rates are joined to child care data via a spatial join to 2020 census tract boundaries.
+Poverty rates are joined to child care data via a spatial join to 2020 Census tract boundaries.

 ---

 ### 4. Head Start Desert Estimates
 **Script:** `CCD_x_Head_Start_Analyses.Rmd` *(Authors: Evan Yi and Hailey Gibbs)*

-Estimates what share of Head Start-eligible children live in a Head Start desert, with breakdowns by rurality and degree of supply scarcity.
+Estimates what share of Head Start-eligible children (based on federal poverty level) live areas with limited access to a Head Start slot, with breakdowns by rurality and degree of supply scarcity.
 Eligibility is proxied using county-level poverty rates for children under five.

 ---